Accretion disk: Manifestations

 As the particle falls to this lower orbit, a portion of its gravitational potential energy is converted to increased velocity and the particle gains speed.
-Thus, the particle has lost energy even though it is now travelling faster than before; however, it has lost angular momentum.
+Thus, the particle has lost energy even though it is now traveling faster than before; however, it has lost angular momentum.
 As a particle orbits closer and closer, its velocity increases; as velocity increases frictional heating increases as more and more of the particle's potential energy (relative to the black hole) is radiated away; the accretion disk of a black hole is hot enough to emit X-rays just outside the event horizon.

 The large luminosity of quasars is believed to be a result of gas being accreted by supermassive black holes.
 Elliptical accretion disks formed at tidal disruption of stars can be typical in galactic nuclei and quasars.
 The accretion process can convert about 10 percent to over 40 percent of the mass of an object into energy as compared to around 0.7 percent for nuclear fusion processes.
 In close binary systems the more massive primary component evolves faster and has already become a white dwarf, a neutron star, or a black hole, when the less massive companion reaches the giant state and exceeds its Roche lobe.
 A gas flow then develops from the companion star to the primary.
 Angular momentum conservation prevents a straight flow from one star to the other and an accretion disk forms instead.